helloamitpal/react-csr-template/README.md

 - Error boundary to catch unexpected UI errors
 - Modular and functional programming paradigm used
 - Common and extensible config
-- Integrated EsLint
+- EsLint
-- Integrated CSS pre-processor
+- CSS pre-processor
+- Test case setup with Jest

 ## How to run this template